vivo1310/vivo-portfolio/content/about.md

 Now, I'm gearing up for a new adventure! 🌐 I've set my sights on the dynamic realm of cloud engineering and consultancy. 🚀 The prospect of leveraging my software engineering expertise to architect scalable and efficient cloud solutions has me genuinely excited.

-I'm currently exploring opportunities as a Cloud Engineer or Consultant/Practitioner as well as Software Engineer
+I'm actively seeking opportunities as a Full-Stack Software Engineer combined with Cloud Consultant roles. 💼 If you're looking for someone who can seamlessly transition from coding applications to architecting cloud solutions, let's connect!

+I'm currently exploring opportunities to bring my technical skills and passion for innovation to a team that values both.
 Open to new opportunities and collaborations.
 Let's build something great together! 🚀

 Education
 ---------